-The normal grain growth model in the Precipitation Module (TC-PRISMA) uses a similar approach to its precipitation counterpart (see "Introduction to the Theory" on page 59) in that it calculates the temporal evolution of grain size distribution (GSD).
+The normal grain growth model in the Precipitation Module (TC-PRISMA) uses a similar approach to its precipitation counterpart (see "Theory Overview" on page 66) in that it calculates the temporal evolution of grain size distribution (GSD).
 The grains are assumed of spherical morphology when modeling the growth rates.
 Nucleation is not considered, thus an initial GSD is necessary to start the simulation.